tfursten/Disk/README.md

 Disk
 =========
-Alias tables for discrete sampling of a disk on a lattice
+Uniform sampling of a disk

 Author
 ------